cablehead/stacks/README.md

 - improve display of stderr
 - the piped item should be "touched"
 - actions to move command or response to the clipboard
+- quick filter for previously used commands
+- once a command is working well, the ability apply it to a large number of items
-- access clipbard / stacks inside command editor
+- access clipbard / stacks inside command editor: Mike, as you've pointed out, we need this for the Editor / New note too

 ### And then